Edith Bowman is an award-winning radio broadcaster, podcast host and television presenter.

-Edith’s television presenting roles, too numerous to list, have included RI:SE (C4), Top Of The Pops (BBC1), Rough Guide To The World (BBC2), The Evo Rooms (C4) and she even won Fame Academy (BBC) in 2005!
-She has hosted the BBC’s television festival coverage of Glastonbury, Reading & Leeds and T In The Park as well as co-anchoring BBC1’s live coverage of the Royal Wedding and fronting The Vue Film Show for Channel 4.
+Edith’s television presenting roles, too numerous to list, have included RI:SE (C4), Top Of The Pops (BBC1), Rough Guide To The World (BBC2), Film 2016 and Film 2017 (BBC1), Guitar Star (Sky Arts) and Songs To Have Sex To which she co-produced (Sky Arts).
+She has hosted the BBC’s festival coverage of Glastonbury, Reading & Leeds and T In The Park as well as Isle Of Wight for Sky Arts.